Mastering the Art of Newborn Animal Care on Small Farms

 Birth, of course, begins with the mother.
 Making sure your females are in tip-top condition, particularly in the last trimester, will help provide them with the energy necessary for delivery.
 A quality feed with the correct nutritional balance will be important.
 A little species-appropriate research into the nutritional needs of your animals will help result in trouble-free deliveries and healthy offspring.

 For the first six months of pregnancy, the mother's dietary needs shouldn't differ too much from her typical diet.
 However, the last trimester is months of enormous fetal growth.
-For instance, about 70% of a calf's growth occurs in the last trimester.
+For instance, about 70% of a calf's care tips involve proper nutrition, as most of its growth occurs in the last trimester.
 This huge growth is powered by mom and is a significant drain on her body.

 After delivery, an underweight mother may have trouble lactating and the caloric demands of nursing can cause more weight loss, putting both the mother and her offspring at risk.
 Overweight animals may also have difficulty producing milk, and excess fat deposits may line the birth canal, increasing the chances of difficult deliveries.